olyviero/olyviero/README.md

 - 👋 Hi, I’m @olyviero
 - 👀 I’m interested in web design, development, graphic design, photography, video and 3d animation
 - 🌱 I’m currently working as a fullstack developer and web designer
-- 💞️ Always hapopy to talk about creative and pedagic projects
+- 💞️ Always happy to talk about creative and pedagic projects
 - 📫 How to reach me : olyvier.com

 <!---